BenjaminKyhn/Dungeon_Crawler_FXGL/README.md

 # Dungeon Crawler FXGL
+Dungeon Crawler FXGL is a classic dungeon crawler game where you have to defeat enemies to advance to the next level.
+You can collect gold coins from your defeated enemies and upgrade your weapon and health by using the shop.
+The game features 3 different levels with a boss encounter at the end.

 ## SYSTEM REQUIREMENTS:
 SDK 11

-## DESCRIPTION:
-Classic dungeon crawler game where you have to defeat enemies to advance to the next level.
-You can collect gold coins from your defeated enemies and upgrade your weapon and health by using the shop.
-The game features 3 different levels with a boss encounter at the end.

 ## CONTROLS:
 * W: up